BxCppDev/Vire/README.rst

 WIP

-No brew formula is provided for Vire yet.
+No brew formula is provided yet for Vire from the ``bxcppdev/homebrew-bxtap``.

 Installation